nus-cs2103-AY2122S2/tp/docs/team/ardentsoul.md

 ### Project: Trackermon

-~~AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.~~

 Trackermon - The app will help to allow the user to track and remember what shows they have watched.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java.

 Given below are my contributions to the project.